 The exterior of the house is looking quite drab.
 We’re working on a dramatic external makeover, installing a large concrete frame that will be supported by stone piers.
 Cladding constructed from local driftwood will offset the cold concrete and stone textures.
 We chose these materials for their obvious connection to the site and their ability to withstand whatever brutal weather conditions Mother Nature throws at them.
 The home will be virtually unrecognisable from the outside, but we really feel that the owners and their neighbours will appreciate how well it fits in with the environment.

 Internally, we are working really hard to make everything look as relaxed as possible.
 The clients want the relaxed, “no fuss” attitude of a beach shack to inspire our aesthetic approach.
-We’re using slate flooring and recycled timbers throughout, teamed with a colour palette that reflects the local environment.
+We’re using slate flooring and recycled timbers throughout teamed with a colour palette that reflects the local environment.
+We’re thinking that doors similar to Victorian Doors will fit well with the theme to maintain the sort of rustic appearance, even if we do have to paint them to match the colour scheme.
 There’s a lot of sea greens, blues with sandy whites.
-Decorative elements such as distressed timber walls, rustic terracotta tile and weathered bronze fittings create warmth and cosiness.
-This will be a house were you can instantly feel at home and relaxed.
+Decorative elements such as distressed timber walls, rustic terracotta tile and weathered bronze fittings (bronze hinges will fit really well with the Victorian Doors) to create warmth and cosiness.
+We want to further this feel when dressing the windows, and after some research of companies like shuttercraft, we decided shutter blinds were the best way to do this.
+When open they allow plenty of natural light in and make the place feel airy and light, but when closed they provide privacy and add to the cosiness.
+This will be a house where you can instantly feel at home and relaxed.

 What’s most exciting for me about this project is the opportunity to show how a design project can work to a theme without relying on clichés or tired ideas.
 The beach shack and other nautically inclined designs have been done to death.
 But that doesn’t mean they should be avoided.
 It just doesn’t make sense to have home so close to the magnificence of Byron Bay without reflecting the romance of the ocean in some way through the interior.
 Projects like this are actually really exciting for interior designers; they give us the opportunity to demonstrate our restraint, creative thinking and appetite to explore beyond the obvious design solution.